Fairo20/fairo20.github.io/Swordmage/Swordmage_Class.md

 *Spell attack modifier* = your proficiency bonus + your Intelligence modifier

 ### Level 1: Swordmage Bonding
 Swordmages are defined by their bond with their weapons, an art that has transcended the ages.
 By meditating with their weapon, they can gain an arcane connection to their blade.
-During a rest, you may choose one weapon you are in possession of, and become bonded to that weapon.
+During a rest, you may choose one melee weapon you are in possession of, and become bonded to that weapon.
 If you do so, any previous bond is broken.
-While a weapon is bonded, gain the following effects
-- You may use your bonded weapon as a spellcasting focus.
+While a weapon is bonded, gain the following effects- You may use your bonded weapon as a spellcasting focus.
 - While you are wielding your bonded weapon, you have a +1 bonus to AC.
 This is increased to +3 if you have one hand free.
 - If the weapon is within 60ft, you may recall it to your hand as a bonus action
 - If the weapon is on your person, when you would make an attack or cast a spell, you may instantly summon it to your hand.